Building Regulations

 Inside this easy to read free guide, we will teach you the key things you need to know about planning permission.

-What types of building projects are exempt?
+What types of building regulation projects are exempt?

 - Most repairs, replacements and maintenance work (except heating systems, oil tanks, fuse boxes and glazing units)